Skip to content

 1. Create a credential of type kafka_sasl_plain

-2. Specify that credential ID in the Kafka data source settings.credential_id attribute
+2. Specify that credential ID in the Kafka table source settings.credential_id attribute

-The Hydrolix UI lacks support for the credential_id to communicate the kafka_sasl_plain credential ID.
-If the data source exists already, use PATCH Kafka data source.
-The API supports the credential_id field on all Kafka data source endpoints.
+Use the create Kafka sources endpoint to specify a kafka_sasl_plain credential ID.
+If the table source exists already, use PATCH Kafka source.
+The UI doesn't support the credential_id field on Kafka table source endpoints.

 Some Kafka servers support mutual TLS and require the client to present an identifying certificate for authentication at the network transport layer.
 Often, a private certification authority (CA) is in use, as well.